microsoft/azure-iot-developer-kit/docs/_docs/01-getting-started.md

 last_modified_at: 2016-04-30T10:01:43-04:00
 ---

-For a first-time user of the MXChip Developer Kit (a.k.a DevKit), follow these quick steps to prepare your development environment and begin building IoT applications.
+For a first-time user of the MXChip IoT Developer Kit (a.k.a DevKit), follow these quick steps to prepare your development environment and begin building IoT applications.

 ## Step 1.
 Before starting

 ### What you need

-* MXChip Developer Kit.
+* MXChip IoT Developer Kit.
 [Get it now](http://microsoft.github.io/azure-iot-developer-kit){:target="_blank"}
 * A computer running Windows 10 (64-bits) or macOS 10.10+ (coming soon)
 * An active Azure subscription
   * Activate a [free 30-day trial Microsoft Azure account](https://azureinfo.microsoft.com/us-freetrial.html){:target="_blank"}